-Comparing the best automated transcription services for qualitative research
+Comparing the best automated transcription services for qualitative research in 2026

-We did a test of three different transcription services from CAQDAS providers, Nvivo, MAXQDA and our own, Quirkos.
+We did a test of three different transcription services from CAQDAS providers: NVivo, MAXQDA and our own, Quirkos.
 We also tested the same interview transcript on otter.ai, one of the most popular general transcription services.

 Now, I have to admit, the audio file we used for the testing is the most awful recording I have in more than 10 years of recording interviews for qualitative research.